redis/redis-om-spring/README.md

 #### 👭 Entity Meta-model

 To produce more elaborate queries, you're provided with a generated metamodel, which is a class with the same name as your model but ending with a dollar sign.
 In the example below, our entity model is `Person` therefore we get a metamodel named `Person$`.
-With the meta-model you have access to the operations related to the underlying search engine field.
+With the metamodel you have access to the operations related to the underlying search engine field.
 For example, in the example we have an `age` property which is an integer.
-Therefore our metamodel has an `AGE` property which has numeric operations we can use with the stream's `filter` method such as `between`.
+Therefore, our metamodel has an `AGE` property which has numeric operations we can use with the stream's `filter` method such as `between`.

 ```java